jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Another variation is to play just the "treble triad" on the top three (treble) strings `xxx121`, optionally adding the bass note with the little finger: `x4x121`.

+To get a feel for this chord shape, first play it in open position, with the little finger on the 3rd fret of the 5th string (the note C, making it a C chord).

 ---